ktd2054/IT_Journal/Day-03.md

 - Local profiles live in C:\Users\; adding/removing users is quick via Settings.
 - Sharing a folder requires both NTFS and share permissions; mapping a share verifies access.

+### Next Steps
+- Use of event viewer and task manager to trouble shoot a simulated Windows service error.